Skip to content

 You gain more control over your financial decisions.

-As the Bank of Canada tries to fight the rate of inflation by raising their overnight interest rate, knowing in advance how much you might have to pay when you renew your mortgage can help you start budgeting ahead of time.
+As the Bank of Canada tries to fight the rate of inflation, knowing in advance how much you might have to pay when you renew your mortgage can help you start budgeting ahead of time.
 This gives you control over your financial decisions, by keeping you informed and knowledgeable about the ways major economic trends will affect your budget.

-That’d be quite a shock, if you didn’t see it coming.
-But by proactively discussing your finances with an advisor, you can anticipate changes like these and figure out how they can fit into your budget, so you’re not scrambling to adjust at the last minute.
+That’d be quite a shock if you didn’t see it coming.
+By proactively discussing your finances with an advisor, you can effectively plan for changes like these and figure out how they can fit into your budget, so you’re not scrambling to adjust at the last minute.

 You get to see the big picture.

-A proactive conversation with your advisor will not only help you better understand significant unanticipated costs associated with inflation and interest rate increases, but it can also show you they impact other aspects of your finances, including your savings, investments, and debts.
+A proactive conversation with your advisor will not only help you better understand significant unanticipated costs associated with inflation and higher interest rates, but it can also show you how they impact other aspects of your finances, including your savings, investments, and debts.

 It’s important to look at the ways rate increases impact your other financial goals.
-Despite growing concerns about the rising costs of homeownership, a recent survey shows only 39% of Canadians include mortgage payments in their monthly budgets.
+Despite growing concerns about the rising costs of homeownership, the Ipsos Reid study showed only 39% of Canadians include mortgage payments in their monthly budgets.
 What makes this finding especially concerning is that mortgage payments make up as much as 35% of monthly expenses for Canadians who have them.

 Whether they’re on your monthly budget or not, your mortgage payments could be making an enormous impact on your budget and other financial goals.
 Proactively speaking with your financial advisor can help you understand the bigger picture, so you can stay on track with all your financial plans, not just your mortgage.